UoMResearchIT/r-tidyverse-intro/_episodes/99-function.md

-_This episode will form part of the forthcoming "Programming in R" course.
-It is included in this course for self study.
-If you are interested in taking part in a pilot of the course, (provisionally scheduled for March/April 2018, please contact david.mawdsley@manchester.ac.uk)_

 If we only had one data set to analyse, it would probably be faster to load the file into a spreadsheet and use that to plot simple statistics.
 However, the